RafanHRayan/rss-learn/Social Studies/README.md

 This section of RSS Learn teaches you about various **social studies** topics.

 Use the sidebar or search using the bar below.
-You may search when on any page by using the search bar on the top or pressing <kbd>⌘</kbd>+<kbd>K</kbd>.
+You may search when on any page by using the search bar on the top navigation bar.

 ***